polterguy/phosphorusfive/README.md

-Phosphorus Five - A web app framework and operating system
+Phosphorus Five - A web app framework and OS
 ===============

 Phosphorus Five is a Web Operating System and a full stack Web Application Development Framework, for consuming and developing rich and highly